Resources we refer people to most often.

 Here are three incentive programs in our service area*:

 Alameda Municipal Power (AMP) is offering rebates for electric vehicle charging stations for residents, businesses, and public agencies that are AMP customers.
-Businesses and public agencies can get up to $5,000 when they buy charging stations for the workplace.
+Businesses can get a $1,000 cash back bonus for installing a level 2 charger.

 Pacific Gas & Electric’s (PG&E) EV Charge Network is a three-year program, starting January 2018, to install 7,500 electric vehicle chargers at multi-family housing and workplaces.
 This program is fully subscribed and is currently not accepting any new participants.
 Sign up to be alerted if it reopens.